Keep teens from being bored and build memories with these 100 things to do at a sleepover. Your best slumber party awaits!

 100. Whip Out the Skateboards

 Does your teen’s group of friends skateboard?
 Have them bring over their skateboards, and they can all show each other their latest tricks.

-I hope you've gotten some killer ideas from this list of 100 things to do at a sleepover.
-And I'd love to hear your own ideas, below!
+I hope you’ve gotten some killer hangout ideas and fun activities from this list of 100 things to do at a sleepover.
+And I’d love to hear your own ideas and fun things your kids and teens do, below!